 There never has been a war yet which, if the facts had been put calmly before the ordinary folk could not have been prevented...
 The common man, I think, is the great protection against war. - Ernest Bevin

-War cannot be avoided; it can only be postponed to the other`s advantage. - Machiavelli
+War cannot be avoided; it can only be postponed to the other’s advantage. - Machiavelli

-Machiavelli’s advice finds some resonance in preemptive theories of war and theories of Thuycidides’ trap (Allison 2017), however, for states that are growing relatively more powerful, it does make sense to wait.
+Machiavelli’s advice finds some resonance in preemptive theories of war and the idea of Thuycidides’ trap (Allison 2017), however, for states that are growing relatively more powerful, it does make sense to wait.
 Machiavelli’s advice might be seen as a way to counteract a natural human tendency to avoid risky choices rather than a universal rule.

 One of the nuisances of the ballot is that when the oracle has spoken you never know what it means. - Salisbury